-Make sure the box next to “Automatically manage paging file size for all drives” has a checkmark in it and click “OK.”
+Make sure the box next to “Automatically manage paging file size for all drives” has a checkmark and click “OK.”

-Continue with the next method if you still notice the System and Compressed Memory is monopolizing your CPU.
+Continue with the following method if you still notice the System and Compressed Memory are monopolizing your CPU.

 Sometimes optimizing the visual effects performance resolves this issue.
 Here is how to do this method:

-As in the previous method, open the Start menu click on the Settings icon.
+As in the previous method, open the Start menu and click on the Settings icon.